This assignment is due on Wednesday, 2/21 at 11:59 PM. Submit it using the Handin server as assignment a7.

 ; A Mobile is one of: ; - (make-leaf Number) ; - (make-rod Mobile Number Number Mobile) (define-struct leaf [weight]) (define-struct rod [lm ld rd rm])

 Exercise 7 Design a function weight that takes a Mobile as input and computes its total weight.
-For simplicity, assume that rods are weightless.
+For simplicity, assume that the connection between the two sub-mobiles of a rod adds no weight.

 Exercise 8 Design a function average-leaf-weight that takes a Mobile as input and computes its leaves’ average weight.
 You’ll need a helper function that also takes a Mobile as input.